 The latest version of reWASD gets the superpowers of a strong mouse macro software: now you can remap mouse buttons to keyboard keys, or controller buttons.
-Also, you can tune the emulated mouse settings in reWASD the way you need them to be.
 This post describes all the tiniest details about making the mouse macro, and about how to remap mouse buttons.

 What to start with?

 - Pick the needed device in the bottom left corner.
 In this case, you’ll need a mouse or a group of devices that includes a mouse.

 - Create a profile: press the menu in the upper right corner, and choose Add.
 The config creates automatically

 - Review the virtual mouse settings: press the Virtual input device settings icon on the right side of reWASD window, and change the options you need

 Disclaimer for all the gaming mouse owners: if you have a gaming mouse with programmable buttons we suggest checking the reWASD manual about mouse, to know more about this specific case.
 You need to complete a few more steps to use this mouse macro software in a full swing!